Michigan Personal Injury Lawyers

 Comparative Fault

-If you were partially responsible for the accident, you can still recover compensation — as long as you were not more than 50% at fault.
-Your recovery is reduced by your share of the fault.
-If a court finds you 30% responsible, you collect 70% of the total damages.
+If you were partially responsible for the accident, Michigan comparative fault reduces damages by your percentage of fault.
+If your fault is greater than the combined fault of everyone else, economic damages are still reduced by your percentage of fault, but noneconomic damages are not awarded.
 Michigan insurers routinely try to inflate your percentage of fault during negotiations to reduce what they pay.
 We know that tactic, and we know how to push back on it.

 Personal Injury Case Results Across Michigan